ElektraInitiative/libelektra/doc/decisions/1_in_discussion/internal_cache.md

 }
 ```

-> It actually outputs should find key (2) so the assertion fails.

-It was found unexpected that the second assert will fail.
+It was found unexpected that the second assert - should find key (2) - will fail.

 ## Constraints